 - Our journey to making regenerative cocoa

 What is fair trade about Dr. Bronner’s chocolate?

-Dr. Bronner’s is certified fair trade under the Fair for Life program, which is overseen by the respected international certifier, Ecocert.
+Dr. Bronner’s is certified fair trade dark chocolate under the Fair for Life program, which is overseen by the respected international certifier, Ecocert.

 “Fair trade” means that the prices paid to farmers, as well as the wages & working conditions of farm & factory workers, are fair.
 For example, the price we pay cocoa farmers for their cocoa crops is 15% higher than the conventional price.
 In case of low market prices, at least the fair trade minimum price is paid.
 This safety net assures that costs of production are always covered, and that the farmer earns an income, and enables them to meet their basic needs, such as good food & accommodation, schooling, the ability to participate in social life, and provisions for times of need.